Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 #### Java

-You may do the following after calling the `setApplication()` method in the `onCreate()` method.
-Here is code sample which calls these setup methods:
+To register media with Mobile Core, call the `setApplication()` method in `onCreate()`, then call setup methods, as shown in this sample:

 ```java
 public class MobileApp extends Application {